Science Curriculum Coordinator Contact Information

 The science curriculum builds upon the foundations of elementary school science in a more in-depth approach to the material with an emphasis on lab activities.
 A sound scientific background strengthens skills such as creative problem solving, critical thinking, working cooperatively in teams, using technology effectively and valuing life-long learning.
 The ultimate goal is to help students acquire the knowledge and skills to become scientifically literate citizens.

-The 7th-grade program focuses on PA Academic Content Standards and Ecology and Environmental and Ecology standards.
-Topics of the course include The Nature of Science, the Scientific Method, Measurement, Tools of science, Interactions of living things, Cycles in the ecosystem, natural resources, pollution and human impact on ecosystems.
+The 7th-grade program focuses on NGSS and PA Academic Content Standards, including Ecology and Environmental standards.
+Topics of the course include the Nature of Science, Scientific Method, Measurements, Tools of Science, Ecology, Cells, Cycles, Natural Resources, and Human Impact on Ecosystems.

-Students must complete 3 credits of Science as a graduation requirement.
+Students must complete 3 credits in science as a graduation requirement.
 After completion of Biology, all students take a Keystone Biology State Assessment in the spring of that year.
-AP courses include AP Biology, AP Environmental Science, AP E & M Physics, AP M Physics, and AP Chemistry.
-Some electives include Honors Anatomy & Physiology, Honors Experimental Research in STEM, Accelerated Behavioral Science, Accelerated Forensics, Accelerated Microbiology, Astronomy/Meteorology, Environmental Science, Plant/Animal Science.
+AP courses include AP Biology, AP Environmental Science, AP E& M, Physics, AP M, Physics, and AP Chemistry.
+Some electives include Honors Anatomy & Physiology, Honors Experimental Research in STEM, Accelerated Behavioral Science, Accelerated Forensics I and II, Accelerated STEM Concepts in Biotechnology, Astronomy, Meteorology, Environmental Science, Plant and Animal Science.

 Science Programs & Related Events

-You Be The Chemist- (5th-6th) You Be The Chemist
+You Be The Chemist- (5th-8th) You Be The Chemist

 YBTC is an innovative academic competition that engages grade 5-8 students in learning about important chemistry concepts, scientific discoveries, and laboratory safety.
 Challenge competitions are exciting events that take place across the country, encouraging the collaboration of industry members, schools, and community organizations, as together, they educate students about the value of science education and the role of chemistry in their everyday lives.